Five Pounds of Wolf

 Chihuahuas are famously loyal.
 But the depth of that loyalty is often underestimated.
 Once a chihuahua bonds to you, that bond is nearly unbreakable.
 Better food, a bigger yard, a new owner who tries harder.
 None of it matters.
 Their loyalty is fixed.

 This is why rehomed chihuahuas sometimes struggle.
 They grieve.
 They search for their person.
 Given time and patience, they can transfer their loyalty.
 But it is a process measured in months, not days.
+The ASPCA recommends positive reinforcement methods for small breeds like chihuahuas.

 If you adopt an older chihuahua, expect a slow warm-up.
 Do not take it personally.
 They are not rejecting you.
 They are mourning someone else.
-The breed’s ancient history shows that this deep bonding trait has been part of who they are for thousands of years.
+The breed’,s ancient history shows that this deep bonding trait has been part of who they are for thousands of years.

 Working With the Instincts